jonstewart/Sifter/doc/DEVELOPERS.md

 Most of the JavaScript is fairly straightforward (for JavaScript).
 The drawSOM() function uses d3 to convert the data held within the som.js file of the loaded index into the SVG representation of the SOM, complete with popover details for each cell.
 Probably the most important technical item of note here is the use of a Hue-Saturation-Luminance (HSL) color scheme.
 The hue is determined by randomly-assigned region coloring (done by `SelfOrganizingMap.assignRegions()`), with saturation determined by the error of the cluster and luminance by the number of items in the cluster (on a logarithmic scale).
 The full range of luminance is not used, as it would make it very difficult to see differences in hue and saturation.
 The nitty-gritty aspects of the table are best described by the DataTables documentation.

+### Bookmarks

+Sifter is primarily a read-only application, with very little modifiable state.
+However, the user can bookmark documents, associating their own comment with the set of documents bookmarked.
+The relevant source files are [Bookmark](../src/edu/utsa/sifter/Bookmark.java) and [BookmarkSearcher](../src/edu/utsa/sifter/BookmarkSearcher.java), as well as `IndexResource.getBookmarks()` and `IndexResource.createBookmarks()`.
+Bookmarks are stored in a tertiary Lucene index, which is _not_ parallel to the primary and secondary indices.
+It is treated as a separate store, and must be joined manually with the Document results (see `IndexResource.getHitExport()` for an example of joining query results with any associated bookmarks).

 ### Hit ranking

 When the user submits a search query, the initial list of responsive documents is created and ranked by Lucene.
 Lucene's response time is generally very fast, so the top K documents are returned immediately (c.f.
 SearchResults.java).
 Before these initial results are returned, however, a background thread is launched to analyze the individual hits within the result set and rank them via a custom method.
 This happens asynchronously, leaving a good chance that the ranking of hits will complete before the user requests them in the web app.

 For each hit, a number of numeric features related to the hit are calculated.
 These features are then multiplied by constant weights (the `AllocatedModel` and `UnallocatedModel` arrays in HitsGetter.java) and summed for an initial score.
-Finally, the initial score is normalized based on the range of scores on all the hits.
+Finally, the initial score is normalized based on the range of scores on all the hits responsive to the query.

 The features and the weights used for a hit vary based on whether the document is in unallocated.
 Allocated documents use filesystem metadata as the basis for some features, which is not present for unallocated documents.
 Some of the features are shared between these two different models.